aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 and because beacons are designed to create false duplicates.

 The basic user experience is this
- *  Customer constructs a client object, registering Gazelle intercepts or otherwise allowing Gazelle overrides.
+ *  Customer constructs a client object with [Gazelle magic](../dynamodb-encryption-client/ddb-sdk-integration.md).
  * Customer calls client methods as normal

 For each client operation, the workflow looks something like this